JimvandeVen/meesterproef-1819/articles/article2.md

 });
 ```

 With the `socket.emit`, that works much like an event handler you can 'emit' an event and send data to the server.
 In this case we send the value of the input field.
-The 'eventlistener' on the server looks like this:
+The 'event listener' on the server looks like this:

 ```js
 io.on('connection', function(socket) {